What you need to know: Marcos in Jakarta for the ASEAN Summit

 Marcos is also expected to meet several world leaders, including newly-installed Cambodian Prime Minister Hun Manet, South Korean President Yoon Suk Yeol, Vietnamese Prime Minister Pham Minh Chinh, and upcoming ASEAN member Timor Leste’s Prime Minister Xanna Gusmao.

-Marcos is likely to also hold meetings with business personalities on the sideliens of the summit.
+Marcos is likely to also hold meetings with business personalities on the sidelines of the summit.

 What issues will Marcos and the Philippine bring up?